 April Thompson – Vice President of Student Life and Dean of Students

-There is currently no vaccine to prevent novel coronavirus.
-As a precaution, we would like to remind the campus community that the best protection from the spread of any virus, including the flu and COVID-19, is through everyday preventive actions, including the following:
+We would like to remind the campus community that the best protection from the spread of any virus, including the flu and COVID-19, is through everyday preventive actions, including the following:

 - Wash your hands with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer.